spiral/docs/components/validation.md

 ]
 ```

-As you might notice default error message will look like "Your value does not match required pattern.", this is possible due Checkers are allowed to define their own default messages.
-Let's try to create our own checker (every Checker has Translation support by default):
+As you may have noticed, the default error message will look something like "Your value does not match the required pattern.".
+This is possible because Checkers allow us to define their own default messages.
+Let's try to create our own Checker (every Checker has Translation support by default):

 ```php
 class MyChecker extends Checker